-Maricopa County Parks and Recreation There are currently nine designated trails at the park; more are planned.
+There are currently nine designated trails at the park.
 The park is open to non-motorized use, including hiking, bicycling, and horseback riding.
 Help us protect the beauty of the desert by staying on designated trails.

 Trail descriptions (trail lengths are listed as one-way, unless otherwise noted and most can be combined with other trails for added mileage):